 How to Identify Southern Ground Hornbills

-A fully-grown southern ground hornbill stands more than a metre tall and can weigh up to 6 kg.
+A fully-grown southern ground hornbill stands more than a meter tall and can weigh up to 6 kg.
 Its long legs reach up to a strong body covered in black plumage.
-When it spreads its wings, you may notice a few primary feathers at the ends that are white.
+When it spreads its wings, you may notice a few white primary feathers at the ends.

 It’s also worth noting the toes, which seem to form a sort of tripod when standing on flat ground.

-For the most part, they do prefer walking around on the ground, but their wingspan has been measured at up to 1.8m.
+For the most part, they do prefer walking around on the ground and can spend about two-thirds of their day on land, looking for food.

 There’s a patch of skin over its face and throat, which makes it look a little bit like that of a vulture or turkey.
 Males have red patches over the eyes and throat.
 Females carry a blue patch on the skin of the throat.

-However, the birds only develop these colours as adults.
-Before three years, the facial skin is grey or pale, and the feathers are not quite black, but a dark brown.
+However, the birds only develop these colors as adults.
+In the first three years, the facial skin is gray or pale yellow, and the feathers are not quite black but rather dark brown.

 The “horn” on top of the bill looks like an extra piece of beak attached.
 It’s actually a chamber that amplifies the sounds the hornbill makes — to great effect!

-Try to get a look at a southern ground hornbill looking at you directly.
+Try to get a look at a southern ground hornbill staring at you directly.
 You’ll notice its beautiful, almost hypnotic eyes, complete with eyelashes that would make a fashion model jealous.

-They like a combination of short grass in which they can forage for food and tall trees for nesting.
+They like a combination of short grass in which they can forage for food and tall trees for nesting and roosting.